webtoknow/fx-trading-app/Week_08/Exercise/README.md

-# Week 8 - Development Create Quote Service Microservice With Spring
+# Week 8 - Create Quote Service Microservice With Spring

 <br> The purpose of this lab is to implement the quote-service Microservice, which will return FX Rates for our fx-trading-app.